-The amounts due to Micro and Small Enterprises as defined in the Micro, Small and Medium Enterprises Development ns with Option holders using Black Scholes Model to determine the fair value Act, 2000, has been determined to the extent such parties have been identified on the basis of information available with the Company.
+The amounts due to Micro and Small Enterprises as defined in the Micro, Small and Medium Enterprises Development with Option holders using Black Scholes Model to determine the fair value on the basis of information available with the Company.
 This has been relied upon by the auditors.